peterdu1109/JellyfinUpscalerPlugin/README.md

 - **Low-power**: Intel N5095 optimized

 **Q: Plugin settings not saving**
-**A:** Fixed in v1.3.6.5!
-All settings are properly preserved with type-safe configuration.
+**A:** Fixed in v1.3.6.7!
+All settings are properly preserved with enhanced compatibility and error handling.

+**Q: Quick Menu not working**
+**A:** Fixed in v1.3.6.7!
+The Quick Menu now works perfectly on all platforms with 18,798 bytes of optimized JavaScript.

+**Q: Player integration not working**
+**A:** Fixed in v1.3.6.7!
+Player integration now works seamlessly with 24,029 bytes of perfect JavaScript across all browsers.

 ---